remotesynth/ls-articles/AWS for Front-end Devs/Getting Started with AWS for Front-end Developers.md

 ```
 Our web application can't simply call a Lambda as it doesn't have a way of accessing it over HTTP.
 Thankfully, Lambdas allow for what's called a "function URL" that lets us to invoke the function handler over HTTP.
 The below CDK script snippet shows the changes to the prior script to add a Lambda function and function URL.

 We create a function using the contents of the `lambda` directory, which currently just has an `index.mjs` file with the Lambda shown above.
-We'll choose a runtime (Node.js) and give the lambda a handler path.
+We'll choose a runtime (Node.js) and give the Lambda a handler path.
 The `index.handler` path indicates that when the function is called it will invoke the `handler` function within `index.mjs`.

 Once we create the Lambda function, we add a function URL.
 In this case, we've chose to allow GET and POST requests from any origin and without any authorization (so, keep in mind that this is as public as a URL endpoint can get).